 At one point in his biography, Miller recounts a story where Duterte had called him “putang ina mo” (translation: son of a whore) at a press conference because he thought Miller was an American journalist.
 Later, when it was revealed to him that Miller was actually a British nationalist, Duterte held out his hand and apologized.
 For Duterte, branding someone an American was a far more grievous insult than calling somebody’s mother a whore.

-Right from the beginning chapters, Miller spells out what the people of the Philippines are dealing with in President Rodrigo Duterte -- a narcissistic revenge fantasy superhero come to life.
-He remains one of the most fascinating figures in Filipino (and world) history.
-I will admit that there are qualities about him I greatly admire while at the same time there are some that I am completely repulsed by.
+Right from the opening chapters, Miller spells out what the people of the Philippines are dealing with in President Rodrigo Duterte -- a “narcissistic revenge fantasy superhero come to life.”

 Let’s hear what Jonathan Miller has to say about him…